 Our business in numbers*

-value of life science portfolio
+Value of life science portfolio

-members of the investment team
+Members of the investment team

-investment team with PhDs
+Investment team with PhDs or M.D.s

-portfolio company board seats
+Portfolio company board seats

 Building the next generation of global leaders